 Other low-income students attending high school in Southeast Community College's 15-county area may have the opportunity to participate in the Learn to Dream scholarship program.
 The following schools also award Learn to Dream scholarships: Ashland Greenwood, Beatrice, Bishop Neumann, Diller-Odell, Exeter-Milligan, Fillmore Central, Friend, Heartland, Johnson-Brock, Johnson Co, Central/Tecumseh J.S., Lewiston Cons, McCool Junction, Mead, Milford, Norris, Palmyra, Pawnee City, Seward, Shickley, Syracuse-Dunbar, Tri-County, Wahoo, Weeping Water, Wilber-Clat, York.
 To see if you qualify for a Learn to Dream scholarship from one of these high schools, you must check with your high school guidance counselor for information about the application and deadline.

-Learn to Dream pays for up to 45 credit hours, or around $3,037.50 of tuition at Southeast Community College.
-The scholarship can only be used at SCC Lincoln, Beatrice or Milford.
-You must start college within 1 year of your high school graduation date.
-Once you start using your Learn to Dream scholarship, you have two full years to use your 45 free credit hours.
+For students who have graduated after Jan.
+1, 2018, from a Lincoln area high school, Learn to Dream will pay for up to 90 quarter (or 60 semester) credit hours, which is around $6,255 of tuition at Southeast Community College.
+The scholarship can only be used at SCC Lincoln, Beatrice or Milford campuses.
+Recipients must start college within one year of their high school graduation date.
+Once a student begins using the Learn to Dream Scholarship, they have four years to complete the 90 quarter (60 semester) credit hours.
 Once enrolled at SCC, the student must maintain a minimum 2.0 grade-point average and pass the Learn to Dream Seminar Class to remain eligible.
-You do not have to be full-time to receive Learn to Dream.
+Students do not have to be full-time to receive the Learn to Dream Scholarship.

-Eligible students in 11th or 12th grade may enroll in SCC “dual credit” courses (including The Career Academy) that provide high school and college credit.
-The scholarship will pay the tuition and fees, and these courses will count toward the 45 quarter credit hours available to each student.
+Eligible students in 11th or 12th grade may enroll in SCC “dual credit” courses (including The Career Academy) that provide high school and college credit at the same time.
+The scholarship will pay the tuition and fees, and these courses will count toward the 90 quarter (60 semester) credit hours available to each student.